racecraftr/CreativeStuff/blends/abstractBlends/README.md

 ## Abstract Blends
 Renders made in blender that represent abstract art.
+I hope you like them.
+######
-Rendering engine: Cycles w/ Denoising.
+Rendering engine: Cycles with Denoising.